kaihendry/hendry.iki.fi/cv/resume.md

 March 2018 - October 2019 | Singapore

-- Built a Continuous Integration (CI/CD) pipeline to deploy Docker containers with Travis CI on AWS ECS via Github
+- Engineered and automated a CI/CD pipeline for deploying Docker containers on AWS ECS, enhancing deployment reliability and frequency.
-- Built serverless microservices with Golang, documented in Postman to smooth over integration points between frontend and backend
+- Developed serverless microservices in Golang, focusing on robust integration and operational stability.

 Tech Stack:
 AWS, Go, Docker